 top of page

-Muriel Louette is a French painter, drawer, and printmaker whose work explores the quiet resonance of space, light, and form.
-Trained at the École nationale supérieure des Beaux-Arts de Paris and Paris 1 Panthéon-Sorbonne, she has developed a distinctive artistic voice rooted in observation, emotional clarity, and structural balance.
-Based in Brittany, she divides her time between studio practice and teaching drawing and painting at the École européenne supérieure d’art de Bretagne (EESAB).
+Muriel Louette trained at the École nationale supérieure des Beaux-Arts de Paris and Paris 1 Panthéon-Sorbonne.
+Based in Brittany, she combines her studio practice with teaching drawing and painting at the École européenne supérieure d’art de Bretagne (EESAB).

-Muriel Louette has exhibited widely in France over the past two decades.
-Her solo shows at the Galerie du Coin in Port-Louis—including Vie d’atelier, Di sotto in su, and Portum Paradisi—have been particularly noted for their light-filled compositions and strong engagement with spatial tension.
-She has also presented work at the Médiathèque de Port-Louis, participated in artist residencies such as the Fort de Porh Puns, and been invited to collaborate with regional institutions in Brittany and beyond.
-Her early career was marked by a number of distinctions, including the Espoirs 1996 selection by the Fondation Peter Stuyvesant, the Premier prix Lafuma in painting, and the Grand prix de peinture de Saint-Grégoire.
+Over the years, she has exhibited widely in France, with notable solo exhibitions at Galerie du Coin in Port-Louis and presentations at the Médiathèque de Port-Louis.
+Her career has also included artist residencies such as the Fort de Porh Puns.
+Her work has received several distinctions, including the Espoirs 1996 selection by the Fondation Peter Stuyvesant, the Premier prix Lafuma in painting, and the Grand prix de peinture de Saint-Grégoire.

 Frequently Asked Questions about Muriel Louette